 NNWAC is a not-profit arts organization where artists work in

-that is affordable, energy efficient, durable and sustainable.
+for creative work that is affordable, energy efficient,

 NNWAC was founded by artists, teachers, and social activists.
 The purpose continues to resonate after three decades to share the power of creativity building a network of resources that supports a vibrant arts environment, in a neighborhood context.